KinnariyaMamaTanha/KinaVim/README.md

 ## Features

-1. Full Support for C, C++, Python, markdown, html, dockerfile, cmake and viml, including auto-completion, formatting, highlighting and linting.
+1. Full Support for C, C++, Python, markdown, LaTeX, html, dockerfile, cmake and viml, including auto-completion, formatting, highlighting and linting.
+You can even view simple PDF files using poppler and vim-pdf plugin.
 2. Wonderful file navigation and tag list(powered by LeaderF, coc-explorer, yazi, vista and universal-ctags).
 3. Integrated with various apps, including yazi, fzf, git and lazygit.
 4. Great English2Chinese translation.